manoranjith-d/billing_system/README.md

 ## Assumptions
 - Done the ceil for total payable amount post tax - (Paisa/cents issue)
 - Used SMTP Mail service (Gmail)
-- Added Customer given denominsations into denomination Table
+- Added Customer given denominations into denomination Table
 - Didn't added any authentication/logins for admin routes
 - Used AI agents to work on the UI templates